penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 <br>

 ##### Limitation on adding hyphens
-Argument values cannot be the same as argument options.
+Argument values cannot be the same as the command's arguments.

 <br>